hibernate/hibernate-reactive/README.md

 exactly as you normally would, for example by providing a `META-INF/persistence.xml` file.

+Configuration properties of particular interest include:

+- `javax.persistence.jdbc.url`, the JDBC URL of your database,
+- `javax.persistence.jdbc.user` and `javax.persistence.jdbc.password`,
+  the database credentials, and
+- `hibernate.connection.pool_size`, the size of the Vert.x reactive
+  connection pool.

 An example [`persistence.xml`][xml] file is included in the example program.